aghosal89/FSI_NHANES_Application/README.md

     Description:

-            This function projects the model predictions into space of quantiles, the L^2 - Wasserstein space by solving a linear programing problem.
+            This function projects the model predictions into the space of quantiles, the L^2 - Wasserstein space by solving a quadratic programing problem.

     Inputs:

             1. prediciones  - model predictions of the GLM.
-            2. cotainferior - lower limit of the quantiles
+            2. cotainferior - lower limit of the quantiles.
-            3. cotasuperior - upper limit of the quantiles
+            3. cotasuperior - upper limit of the quantiles.

     Output: